tflander/functionalRefactoring/src/test/java/executeAroundMethod/README.md

 Also, note that the operations can throw a "Fickle Finger of Fate" error.
 When this happens, the device needs to be powered down and resources freed or returned to a pool or cache.

+Hint:  Consider creating a function constructor to produce a Runnable for each operation.
+This allows you to specify operations as an array of Runnables.